-Where are fired heaters used?
+Where are Fired Heaters used?

 Fired heaters find wide applications throughout chemical industries like refineries, petrochemical and chemical industries, gas processing units, ammonia plants, olefin plants, fertilizer plants, etc. They are termed Feed Preheaters, Cracking Furnaces, Fractionators heaters, Steam reforming heaters, Crude Heaters, etc.

-How does a Fire Heater work?
+How does a Fired Heater work?

-What are the different modes of heat transfer in a fired heater or Furnace?
+What are the different modes of heat transfer in a Fired Heater or Furnace?

-There are different modes of heat transfer occurred in fire heaters.
+There are different modes of heat transfer that occur in fire heaters.
 The heat is transferred by direct radiation, convection, and also by reflection from refractory walls lining the chamber.
-These zones are identified in a typical heater such as that of Fig-1.
+These zones are identified in a typical heater such as that of Fig. 1.
 In the radiant zone, heat is transferred predominantly (about 90%) by radiation.
 The convection zone is “out of sight’’ of the burners; although some heat transfer occurs by radiation because the temperature is still high enough, most of the transfer here is by convection mode.
 The shield section is the name given to the first two rows leading into the convection section.

 Components of a Fired Heater